(Click here for bottom)

 Note that most animals that reproduce sexually (and which therefore have natural gender) do not have both grammatical genders in Spanish.
 For example, frog and toad are la rana y el sapo.
 For more about that, see the sapo entry.

 BTW, the Latin original of this word was ramus, a second-declension male noun, so one would expect only ramo in Spanish.
 On the other hand, gender wobbled a bit.
 One example I can think of is baculum, a Latin word meaning a staff of some sort.
 It was second-declension neuter, of course, but for some reason, I can't imagine why, it began to be declined male (as the word baculus) in late Roman times, until that became (I think) the word's predominant gender in Medieval Latin.
 In English now, a baculus (plural baculi) is a staff that serves as a symbol of authority.
 The restored classical form baculum is modern biological terminology for the penis-bone (found in many mammal species).
 The plural of baculum (in English -- as usual one uses only the nominative forms) is bacula.
-There is a Latin noun whose singular nominative form is bacula; it means `small berry.'
+There is also a Latin noun whose singular nominative form is bacula; it means `small berry.'

 The West Greek alphabet, adopted by the Etruscans and inherited by the Romans, began with alpha, beta, gamma, just like the East Greek alphabet more familiar to us.
 (And about like all the Semitic alphabets -- aleph, bet, gimel in Hebrew, for example.)
 If you rotate a capital gamma counterclockwise by 45 degrees, it looks like an angular letter cee.
 (Back before printing, rotation was one of the most common deformations suffered by letter glyphs.)
 Over time, the sound of that third letter became devoiced in Latin, so instead of a hard gee sound as in the English word goat, it had a hard cee sound as in the English word coat.
 A way to represent the gee sound was still wanted, so a new letter based on cee was invented and inserted in the alphabet after the letter eff (which was the old Greek letter digamma).
 Notice the resemblance of the glyphs C and G?
 Most Latin words that contained the hard cee sound (i.e., the sound of kay or Greek kappa) were originally written K, but it eventually became common to write them with a C instead.
 With a few exceptions (like Kaeso), K came to be used in Latin primarily to transliterate the kappa in Greek loan words.
 I'm not sure if specific evidence exists that bacula was originally written bakula, but it is the natural presumption.